App version: 0.1.0

 Determining a Budget for Your Closet Remodel

 In order to make a budget for your remodel, first consider your goals.
 For instance, do you want to declutter, organize, or make the space more attractive and well lit?
 Prioritize what you want.
 For instance, maybe shelving is the most important thing to you.
 As you make your priority list, consider what you’re willing to splurge on and where you can go with less expensive options.
-Then get estimates for the project.
+Next, get estimates for the project.
 For a walk-in closet, this might include getting bids from contractors to get a sense of what they charge, including labor.
 Or you might browse the websites of closet organizing companies to get an idea of their fees.
 Total up the costs to see if you have the budget for that kind of overhaul.

 Lowering the Cost to Remodel Your Closet

 If your dream closet exceeds your budget, one of the best ways to save money is to do whatever work you can yourself.
 This might include pulling out old shelving, painting, ordering accessories for your new closet online, and more.
 Look for items at liquidation stores and sites that offer overstocked or out-of-production items at discounted prices.
-Or buy used items that are in good shape.
+You can also buy used items that are in good shape.

 DIY Closet Remodel Ideas

 To get started, you can apply a fresh coat of paint for only $2 to $6 per square foot.
 Choose a color that’s different from the current shade, and you’ll get an instant closet upgrade.
 In small or dark closets, white or soft neutrals will brighten up the space.Choose closet organizers and shoe racks, seeking the best prices.
 Consider strategically adding hanging rods and hooks for clothing, jewelry, and purses, which can help you organize your belongings at a relatively low cost.
-Rods cost about $50 to $75 apiece, and hooks range from $5 to $35 each.Upgrading the lighting will give the closet a refresh as well.
+Rods cost about $50 to $75 each, and hooks range from $5 to $35 each.Upgrading the lighting will give the closet a refresh, as well.
 Custom lighting can cost anywhere from $50 to $2,000.
 Affordable options include:

 • Strip lighting: These strips of small LED lights can be attached with adhesives.